defuncart/non_steam_artwork/docs/manual.md

 ## Artwork Grid

-Artwork is displayed in a grid, with each row consisting of a separate program, with the artwork types 'cover', 'background', 'logo', 'hero' displayed from left to right.
+Artwork is displayed in a grid, with each row consisting of a separate program, with the artwork types 'cover', 'hero', 'logo', 'banner' displayed from left to right.

 The programs can be filtered by
 - search term